-Parent(s) or adult students involved in hearings must be given the right to:
+Parent(s) or students who are adults involved in hearings must be given the right to:

-- 1. Have the student who is the subject of the hearing present; - 2.
+- Have the student who is the subject of the hearing present; - 2.
 Open the hearing to the public; and - 3.
-Have the record of the hearing and the findings of fact and decisions provided at no cost to parent(s) or adult student.
+Have the record of the hearing and the findings of fact and decisions provided at no cost to parent(s) or student who is an adult.

-HEARING DECISIONS (34 CFR § 300.513; RULES IV.M.).
+HEARING DECISIONS (34 CFR § 300.513; RULES IV.M.)